(CNN)Here's a look at the life of former Iranian President Hassan Rouhani.

 2000-2005 - National security adviser to the president.

 2003-2005 - Iran's chief nuclear negotiator.

-June 14, 2013 - Wins the presidential election after securing more than 50 percent of the vote.
+June 14, 2013 - Wins the presidential election after securing more than 50% of the vote.

-August 4, 2013 - Taking the oath of office before the Iranian parliament, Rouhani is sworn in as the seventh president of Iran.
+August 4, 2013 - Rouhani is sworn in as the seventh president of Iran.

-September 19, 2013 - Writes column in The Washington Post and calls for engagement and "a constructive approach" to issues such as Iran's nuclear weapons program.
+September 19, 2013 - Writes a column in The Washington Post calling for engagement and "a constructive approach" to issues such as Iran's nuclear weapons program.

 September 25, 2013 - In stark contrast to his predecessor, Rouhani condemns the actions of the Nazis during the Holocaust.